Heskpar/docs/content/rancher/v2.5/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

     rancher_server_url = https://rancher.xx.xx.xx.xx.sslip.io
     workload_node_ip = yy.yy.yy.yy
     ```
+(Note: It is general practice to separate the steps of creation into `terraform plan -out` and `terraform apply`.
+This provides insight into changes in the AWS infrastructure before they are made.)

 1. Paste the `rancher_server_url` from the output above into the browser.
 Log in when prompted (default username is `admin`, use the password set in `rancher_server_admin_password`).